kelvinkipsang/blog/_posts/2016-5-18-OOP-principles.md

 There are 2 basic types of polymorphism.
 Overridding, also called run-time polymorphism.
 For method overloading, the compiler determines which method will be executed, and this decision is made when the code gets compiled.
 Overloading, which is referred to as compile-time polymorphism.
 Method will be used for method overriding is determined at runtime based on the dynamic type of an object.

+If you can grasp these four principles, OOP can be much of a breeze for you.
+It might take more than one read, I encourage you to practically try it.

+####Challenge:

+Remember our car object from my previous post?
+See if you can make a class **Ford** that inherits from the car class.
+Try to find out which key world you use to inherit.

+Yup that's the code calling to you!